flutter/website/src/content/release/breaking-changes/asset-manifest-dot-json.md

 ### Reading asset manifest information from Dart code outside of a Flutter app

-The `flutter` CLI tool generates a new file, AssetManifest.bin.
+The `flutter` CLI tool generates a new file, `AssetManifest.bin`.
-This replaces AssetManifest.json.
+This replaces `AssetManifest.json`.
-This file contains the same information of AssetManifest.json, but in a different format.
+This file contains the same information as `AssetManifest.json`, but in a different format.
-If you need to be able to read this file from code that is not part of a Flutter app(and therefore cannot use the [AssetManifest][] API), you can still parse the file yourself.
+If you need to read this file from code that is not part of a Flutter app, and therefore can't use the [`AssetManifest`][] API, you can still parse the file yourself.

 The [standard_message_codec][] package can be used to parse the contents.